S-Mohammad-Hashemi/cifar10-pretrained-models/README.md

 These models are trained with Keras.
 I got the code for training these models from https://github.com/BIGBALLON/cifar-10-cnn and made a few changes to them to train them using multiple GPUs by using this script: https://github.com/kuza55/keras-extras/blob/master/utils/multi_gpu.py.

+The input shape for these models is [batch_size,32,32,3]

 train_model: This directory contains the code for training the vgg model and wide resnet on cifar10.